AMReX-Astro/Castro/Docs/source/io.rst

   * ``amr.check_nfiles``: how parallel is the writing of the checkpoint files?
 (Integer :math:`\geq 1`; default: 64)

-    See the chapter :ref:`ch:io` for more details on parallel I/O and the ``amr.check_nfiles`` parameter.
+    See the section :ref:`sec:parallel_io` for more details on parallel I/O and the ``amr.check_nfiles`` parameter.

   * ``amr.checkpoint_on_restart``: should we write a